sunflowerdojo/sunflowerdojo.github.io/_drafts/Elementary-OS-cohesive-artistic-and-fast.md

 categories:
   - User Experience
 ---
 I really enjoy Elementary OS.
-It&#8217;s a fabulous, cohesive desktop experience.
-I want to feel like I&#8217;m interacting with layers of art, intention, and to know just by looking that someone else wanted me to have a good time using their application.
+It's a fabulous, cohesive desktop experience.
+I want to feel like I'm interacting with layers of art, intention, and to know just by looking that someone else wanted me to have a good time using their application.

 Elementary OS is a fabulous desktop experience.
 It is a pixel-perfect plethora of good design choices: apps behave in expected ways.
 Apps can be found in one place.
 They are added in one place.
 And so on.